 North America is considered the home of modern naturopathy, or naturopathic medicine.
 Most North American schools are government-accredited and all regions within North America are working toward regulation or licensure (with 50% of Canadian provinces and 38% of all states / regions in the USA regulated).
 There are strong national and regional naturopathic associations, ongoing naturopathic research and specialized groups and journals to support the practice of naturopathic medicine.
 North America is credited with codifying the naturopathic principles and for contributing some of the established theories and practices that are now used worldwide.

-Throughout its history, naturopathy / naturopathic medicine has being introduced into a country when a naturopath / naturopathic doctor that has been trained in North America or Europe moves and takes theirs skills with them.
+Throughout its history, naturopathy / naturopathic medicine is introduced into a country when a naturopath / naturopathic doctor that has been trained in North America or Europe moves and takes their skills with them.
 There is a synthesis of the European or North American training with the traditional systems of medicine in their country.
 For example, naturopathy was introduced to India after a medical doctor was trained by naturopaths in Europe; two of the respondents from South East Asia indicated that they were originally trained in the USA.

 The World Naturopathic Federation is currently undergoing a research project to clarify and codify the historic roots of naturopathy from around the world.